reinhardt021/circadian-php/readme.md

 ```
 $ vagrant ssh
 $ cd my project
 $ mysql

+# see a list of databases
 > show databases;

+# select a database in interact with
 > use <database-name>;

+# to see the tables in the database
 > show tables;

 # create database for testing